nvaccess/nvda/user_docs/en/userGuide.md

 |disabled |NVDA speech will  always speak until the end of an uterance  and will not be interrupted each time when the `enter` key is pressed.|

 ##### Allow skim reading in Say All {#KeyboardSettingsSkimReading}

+If on, certain navigation commands (such as quick navigation in browse mode or moving by line or paragraph) do not stop Say All, rather Say All jumps to the new position and continues reading.

 | . {.hideHeaderRow} |.|
 |---|---|